Airline passenger's headphones catch fire midflight

 Story highlights

-- The unnamed woman said she heard an explosion
+- The unnamed woman said she heard an explosion, then felt her face burning

-- Australian authorities said it was probably the batteries which caught fire
+- Australian authorities said it was likely the batteries which caught fire

-(CNN)A passenger's face was left blackened and her hand blistered after her battery-powered headphones caught fire while she was traveling on an international flight between Beijing and Melbourne.
+(CNN)Australian authorities will investigate why a pair of battery-powered headphones caught fire two hours into a flight between Beijing and Melbourne, blackening and blistering a female passenger's face and hands.

-The woman told the Australian Transport Safety Bureau (ATSB), that she was sleeping and listening to music about two hours into the flight when she heard an explosion.
+The women was sleeping and listening to music about two hours into the trip when she heard an explosion.

-"As I went to turn around I felt burning on my face," she told the ATSB, which issued a statement Wednesday as a warning to other passengers.
+"As I went to turn around I felt burning on my face," she told the Australian Transport Safety Bureau (ATSB), which issued a statement Wednesday as a warning to other passengers.

 "I just grabbed my face which caused the headphones to go around my neck," she said.